jannejjj/RASP24/README.md

 MONGODB_CONN_STRING="<your MongoDB connection string>"
 ```
 - The value of SECRET can be anything, such as "something_here" as shown above
-- MONGODB_CONN_STRING is the url for connecting to your MongoDB instance. _For evaluation purposes by the TA, a connection string to a pre-made cloud-hosted MongoDB instance is in the final submission file._
+- MONGODB_CONN_STRING is the url for connecting to your MongoDB instance.

 2) Create a .env file under the /client directory.
 It should contain the following variables: